(Cemetery Scene with Nicolas Cage Ghost Rider, 2007. Prop Master Lisa Brennan.

 Do you have a favourite project of all-time?

 I would have to say one of them was The Pacific (HBO series, filmed at Docklands Studios 2007-08).
-I was assistant and then prop master.
 The scripts were beautifully written, and the background stories were amazing.

 (Beach Scene, The Pacific, 2010.
 Assistant prop master Lisa Brennan.
 Image by Rolland Pike)

 Anything to do with war is quite tricky – there’s slight changes that happen during the battles.
-And a lot hasn’t survived so we had to make a lot of things, like props that were sent to the soldiers from home.
+And a lot hasn’t survived so we had to make a lot of the props.
 For example, one of the main characters stole a Japanese officer’s trunk and we had to make the trunk and everything inside.
-That was lovely to research because I love history.
+That was lovely research to do.

 Your CV also covers so many international projects?